jakobevangelista/migration-sample-final/README.md

 During this part of the migration, users will sign in and sign up through nextauth.

 ### 1. Install @clerk/nextjs and nextauth-clerk-migration-package

-(I dont know how to do the cool tabbed thing to install in npm, yarn, pnpm, bun but once I learn how to do it, imma do it)

 Install @clerk/nextjs and nextauth-clerk-migration-package, the second package contains all the components you'll need for the migration.